-Now most employees think that it's the boss who is responsible for One on One Meetings with Employees.
-But there are two people in this meeting and if you take a passive role and rely on your boss to do everything then you're not going to get your needs met.
+Now most employees think that their boss is responsible for One on One Meetings with Employees.
+And in an ideal world that's true but the reality is that most bosses have zero management training.
+This means you can't rely on your boss.
+If you rely on your boss to do everything then you're not going to get your needs met.
 If you take a more active role in the meeting then you can use this meeting to get what you want from your job.
-This is what I show you how to do in this free online course: 121s with your Boss.
-The course includes best practice one on one templates plus managing your boss tips.

 - What am I doing that is working and why?
 Do you want more of this and how?